-The results of the stellar population analysis are summarized in the central block of columns in Table~\ref{tab:stelpop}, where we list the central ages and metallicities for the two extreme cases (REGUL = 0 and REGUL = MAX\_REGUL).
-In at least half of the systems the MAX$\_$REGUL is small, and the results for the OptExt and R50 case are perfectly consistent, probably indicating lack of spatial gradients (albeit we stress that we do not spatially resolve the systems with XSH).
-There are some galaxies for which the age difference between the REGUL = 0 and the REGUL = MAX\_REGUL is large.
-These are also the systems with the highest maximum regularization and the lowest mass-weighted ages.
-The likely outcome is that these objects are not going to be confirmed as relics, as we will show in the next Section.
+The results of the stellar population analysis are summarised in the central block of columns in Table~\ref{tab:stelpop}, where we list the central ages and metallicities for the two extreme cases (REGUL = 0 and REGUL = MAX\_REGUL).
+In at least half of the systems, the MAX$\_$REGUL is small, and the results for the OptExt and R50 case are perfectly consistent, probably indicating a lack of spatial gradients (although we stress that we do not spatially resolve the systems with XSH).
+There are some galaxies for which the age difference between the REGUL = 0 and the REGUL = MAX\_REGUL is large; these are also the systems with the highest maximum regularisation and the lowest mass-weighted ages.
+The likely outcome is that these objects will not be confirmed as relics, as we show in the following section.

 Overall, the stars in the majority of the systems are old, often as old as the Universe.
 This demonstrates that our selection criteria are robust and that the \INSPIRE\, targets are optimal relic candidates.
-Only one system, KiDS J2327-3312 resulted to be much younger than expected from its colors ($t_{\text{gal}} \sim3-4$ Gyr).
-Such young age is also confirmed by the presence of strong Balmer lines in the XSH spectra.
+Only one system, KiDS J2327-3312, turned out to be much younger than expected from its colours ($t_{\text{gal}} \sim3-4$ Gyr).
+Such young age is also confirmed by the presence of very strong Balmer lines in the XSH spectra.

-For the three galaxies already presented in the \citetalias{Spiniello20_Pilot}, we find similar mass-weighted ages and metallicities\footnote{Although we use the same pipeline for the fitting, the 1D spectra have been extracted in a slightly different way.}, consistent within the errors with the previous measurements.
-Only for J0314-3215 the values of [Mg/Fe] estimated from line-indices are not in good agreement, with the measurement obtained in the Pilot ($0.3\pm0.1$) being larger than the one presented here (for both extractions).
-However, we demonstrated already that this galaxy is not a relic and has an accreted population which is now possibly contributing more to the light since we are integrating over a larger aperture.

-In Figure~\ref{fig:stel_pop_distribution} we plot the distribution of formation times, metallicities and [Mg/Fe] for the INSPIRE galaxies.
-We split the two extraction methods in two histograms and use the same color-coding used in previous figures.
-We do not directly plot the ages in the leftmost panels, because the galaxies are at different redshifts.
-We use instead $t_{\text{Uni,z}} - t_{\text{gal}}$ as a proxy of how old the systems are.
-The closer this number is to zero, the earlier in the history of the Universe the object has assembled its stellar mass.
-The $t_{\text{gal}}$ indicates here the age obtained from the regularized fit.